Management system guidance

 - All relevant requirements of relevant interested parties that the organization decides to comply with, whether contractually (customers) or voluntarily (environmental or safety commitments).

-Communicating with stakeholders, particularly in relation to compliance obligations is vital.
+Communicating with stakeholders, particularly in relation to compliance obligations or legal requirements is vital.
 Communication with stakeholders should be based on performance data generated by your organization’s management system, which will require robust monitoring and measurement to ensure that the data is reliable.

 You should ensure that the monitoring and measurement processes are included in the internal audit programme so your organization can assure itself that the checking processes and validated and that the data it is communicating is accurate.
 It is important to remember that Clause 4.2 'Understanding the needs and Expectations of Interested Parties' interacts with the following clauses: